-Getting Started - Faculty
+Getting Started - Faculty, Post-Docs, and Staff

-Faculty members who are interested in working with Project Olympus have a variety of options for learning more about our offerings and getting into our program.
+Faculty, Post-Docs, and staff members who are interested in working with Project Olympus have a variety of options for learning more about our offerings and getting into our program.
 These can be used individually or in combination:

 - For those startups where faculty or staff are licensing IP from CMU, we partner with CTTEC to supplement the range of services and support they offer.

 - Project Olympus and CTTEC hold regular “Office Hours’ in Gates 6217 every Wednesday morning from 10-12.
 Kit Needham, and Melanie Simko from Project Olympus, and Cindy Chepanoske and Fadwa Brady from Tech Transfer are there for preliminary discussions on your business idea, possible program options, and if necessary, steps for filing and licensing IP from CMU.
 While not necessary, reviewing or completing the Business Concept Template beforehand is recommended.

 - For those that are ready to work with Project Olympus directly, complete the Business Concept Template.
 A meeting will be arranged with an Entrepreneur-in-Residence to discuss your startup and work with you on a one-on-one basis.
 Note that Project Olympus does not have any fees or require any equity for our services.